Sawtaytoes/Flic-Controller/docs/configuration.md

 # Configuration
-Default config values are found in [server/configs/configSettings.js](server/configs/configSettings.js).
+Default config values are found in [configs/config.js](configs/config.js).

-Create a custom `config.js` in `server/configs/` to change
+Create a `customConfig.js` in `configs/` to override default and `process.env` config values.

 ## Example